pydata/xarray/doc/terminology.rst

         implemented as :py:class:`pandas.Index` objects.
 The index associated with dimension name ``x`` can be retrieved by ``arr.indexes[x]``.
 By construction, ``len(arr.dims) == len(arr.indexes)``

+    name
+        The names of dimensions, coordinates, DataArray objects and data variables can be anything as long as they are :term:`hashable`.
+However, it is preferred to use :py:class:`str` typed names.

+    scalar
+        By definition, a scalar is not :term:`array_like`.
+That means that, e.g., :py:class:`int`, :py:class:`float`, and :py:class:`str` values are "scalar" while :py:class:`list` or :py:class:`tuple` are not.